Magic Quadrant: Criticism

-The Magic Quadrant, and analysts in general, also skew the market: according to research, by applying their methodologies to describe a market, they change that marketplace to fit their tools.
+The Magic Quadrant, and analysts in general, skew the market: according to research, by applying their methodologies to describe a market, they change that marketplace to fit their tools.

 Another criticism is that open source vendors are not considered sufficiently by analysts like Gartner, as has been published in an online discussion between a VP from Talend and a German Research VP from Gartner.

-Gartner was the target of a federal lawsuit (filed May 29, 2009) from software vendor ZL Technologies challenging the “legitimacy” of Gartner's Magic Quadrant rating system.
-Gartner filed a motion to dismiss by claiming First Amendment protection since it contends that its MQ reports contain "pure opinion", which legally means opinions which are not based on fact.
+On May 29, 2009, software vendor ZL Technologies filed a federal lawsuit against Gartner that challenged the "legitimacy" of Gartner's Magic Quadrant rating system.
+Gartner filed a motion to dismiss by claiming First Amendment protection since it contends that its MQ reports contain "pure opinion", which legally means opinions that are not based on fact.
 The court threw out the ZL case because it lacked a specific complaint.
-That decision was upheld on appeal.
+The decision was upheld on appeal.